koushik16/Maleria-Disease-prediction-using-Cell-images-and-CNNs/README.md

 # Maleria Disease Prediction using NN
- Predicting if a Person has Maleria or not using the Image data os bood analysis using a Neural Network
+ Predicting if a Person has Malaria or not using the Image data on blood analysis using a Convolutional Neural Network